 DO SOMETHING BEAUTIFUL

-For over two decades Sirichai and Kay have been artists bringing handmade leather bags to life in Thailand.
-And for almost a decade they have been working with us at Sapahn.
-But before we get into how Brooke stumbled across Sirichai and Kay we need to rewind to how theses two Thai artisans got into leather products in the first place.
+For over two decades, Sirichai and Kay have been bringing handmade leather bags to life in Thailand.
+And for over a decade they have been working with us at Sapahn.
+But before we get into how Brooke stumbled across Sirichai and Kay, we need to rewind to how these two Thai artisans got into leather products in the first place.

-Sirichai and Kay were a little taken back by Brooke's interest in wanting to know more about WHO the bags were being made by in the village, what were the working condition, how they were paid, etc. At the start this probably felt intrusive.
-But, over time, Sirichai and Kay realized it was for good reason.
+Sirichai and Kay were a little taken aback by Brooke's interest in wanting to know more about WHO the bags were being made by in the village, what were the working conditions, how they were paid, etc. At the start, this probably felt intrusive.
+But over time, Sirichai and Kay realized it was for good reason.

-Sirichai's answers was simple, 'because you care.
+Sirichai's answer was simple: "Because you care.
 We see you are like us.
-You love this for the same reasons we do.’
+You love this for the same reasons we do."

 *We've changed our artisan's names to protect their privacy.